- Current language : en

 EU Civil Protection Mechanism

 In 2001, the EU Civil Protection mechanism was established, fostering cooperation among national civil protection authorities across Europe.
-The mechanism currently includes all 28 EU member states, along with Iceland, Montenegro, Norway, Serbia, the Former Yugoslav Republic of Macedonia and Turkey.
+The mechanism currently includes all 28 EU member states, along with Iceland, Montenegro, Norway, Serbia, the Former Yugoslav Republic of North Macedonia and Turkey.
 The mechanism was set up to coordinate assistance to victims of natural and man-made disasters in Europe and elsewhere.
 The operational hub is the Emergency Response Coordination Centre (ERCC).
 Any country can call on the EU Civil Protection Mechanism.
 Since its launch in 2001, it has received close to 300 requests for assistance.
 It intervened in some of the most devastating disasters of recent years, such as the earthquake in Haiti (2010), the tsunami in Japan (2011), typhoon Haiyan that hit the Philippines (2013), the Ebola outbreak (2014), the conflict in Ukraine (2014), the earthquake in Nepal (2015), the refugee crisis, and floods and forest fires in Europe.

 Tweets of the week